tomphttp/specifications/BareServerV2.md

 Sec-WebSocket-Protocol: bare
 ```

-Sec-WebSocket-Protocol: The first value in the list of protocols the client sent.
+Sec-WebSocket-Protocol: The first protocol is bare.
+The second protocol is the encoded meta ID.
+See [WebSocketProtocol.md](https://github.com/tomphttp/specifications/blob/master/WebSocketProtocol.md) for this encoding.

 Response Body: